raahatg21/Eyes-Lips-Segmentation/README.md

 Python program which inputs an image of a face, and creates a mask around the eyes and lips of the face.

 ## Overview
-The network architecture used here is BiSeNet [1] and ResNet.
+The network architecture used here is based on BiSeNet [1] and ResNet.
 The dataset used is CelebAMask-HQ Dataset [2].

 ## How to run